-Your shopping cart that is now full of items is behaving more like a pram with a handful three year old in it.
+Your shopping cart, now full of items, is behaving more like a pram with a handful of a three year old in it.
 You have to put in the extra effort to make it move with precision.
 Exactly like a child’s pram, you do not feel comfortable leaving it unattended.
-You do part with it to quickly grab that item, you keep a watch on it — as if, a group of cart thieves are waiting for the right opportunity or there is a cart ranger who will book you for parking in the wrong zone.
+You do part with it to quickly grab that item, you keep a watch on it — as if a group of cart thieves are waiting for the right opportunity or there is a cart ranger who will book you for parking in the wrong zone.
 Anyway, feeling drained and thirsty, you get in the check out lane.
 You are greeted with the customary smile by the check out operator.

 So strikingly similar to life, your supermarket experience.
 Your life may be easy if you know exactly what you want, but this world can be an overwhelming place.
-The work of making choices does not cease till your last breath.
-Like grocery shopping, the choices you make determine the financial and material outcome at the check out time.
+The work of making choices does not cease until your last breath.
+Like grocery shopping, the choices you make determine the financial and material outcome at the check out.
 The more you choose to load in your cart, the more tied you are to it.

-Anyway, getting back to the choices, you feel walking through the various stages of life is an automatic act — almost like moving through the aisles of the supermarket.
+Anyway, getting back to the choices.
+You feel walking through the various stages of life is an automatic act — almost like moving through the aisles of a supermarket.
 You feel that way because of your conditioning.
-Only if you choose to stop, think and reflect on your life, your choice maybe wholesomely different to the current ones.
-Just like the checkout operator, the worldly conventions are only customary.
+Only if you choose to stop, think and reflect on your life, your choice may be wholesomely different to the current ones.
+Just like the checkout operator, worldly conventions are only customary.

 There are no chairs there for you to sit and wait, no place to hide either.
 Such is the reality of this world too.
 It is transient, a temporary place and a permanent illusion.
 This is not your permanent home, certainly not that of your soul.
 You will only feel peaceful when home.
 Irrespective of the size and state of your home, you do not feel lost in your own home.

 The world inside is your home.
-It is complete; eternally stocked with all the provisions, it is plush and full of infinite luxury.
+It is complete; eternally stocked with all provisions, it is plush and full of infinite luxury.
 No stress, no loading-unloading, no bill payments, no making choices all the time.
-Whatever you want, and, can ever want, is available in plenty.
+Whatever you want, and, can ever want, is available aplenty.
 Go home!
 Be at home!